 - a.
 The proposal must include a 5-year Budget (Appendix B).
 Refer to Section 5.5 for Net Deficit funding that is available annually.
 Note that administrative costs cannot be more than 15 %.
 Any travel costs included in the Budget must conform to New York State rates for travel reimbursement.
 Applicants should list staff by position, full-time equivalent (FTE), and salary. - b.
-Using the Budget Narrative section of the Proposal Submission Template, describe how your agency manages its operating budget.
-Also, applicants must include the following: - 1. detailed expense components that make up the total operating expenses; - 2. the calculation or logic that supports the budgeted value of each category; and, - 3. description of how salaries are adequate to attract and retain qualified employees.
+Describe how your agency manages its operating budget.
+Also, applicants must complete a Budget Narrative (Appendix B1) which should include the following: - 1. detailed expense components that make up the total operating expenses;

+- 2. the calculation or logic that supports the budgeted value of each category; and, - 3. description of how salaries are adequate to attract and retain qualified employees.